bitpay/ubercart7-plugin/README.md

 + Enter your API Key under the Administrator settings dropdown menu, and enter other settings as desired.

 + Select a transaction speed under General settings.
 The **high** speed will send a confirmation as soon as a transaction is received in the bitcoin network (usually a few seconds).
 A **medium** speed setting will typically take 10 minutes.
 The **low** speed setting usually takes around 1 hour.
-See the bitpay.com merchant documentation for a full description of the transaction speed settings.
+See the bitpay.com merchant documentation for a full description of the transaction speed settings: https://bitpay.com/downloads/bitpayApi.pdf

 Usage